hom-bahrani/Quantum-Arithmetic/README.md

 python3 google_cirq/main.py
 ```

-The IBM Qiskit code is implemented to add up different numbers that, are pass in as command line arguments.
+The IBM Qiskit code is implemented to add up different numbers which are pass in as command line arguments.

-There is currently a bug in the code (PR's welcome)
+There is currently a bug in the code (PR's welcome :smiley: )

 ```bash
 python3 ibm_qiskit/main.py 2 1